SuperJMN/Plotty/README.md

 ```

 # Reference
-- MOVE destination, source: Moves values between registers.
+- **MOVE** destination, source: Moves values between registers.
 The source argument can be a number
-- STORE source,destination: Stores a value in memory.
+- **STORE** source,destination: Stores a value in memory.
-- ADD source, value[, destination]: Adds a value.
+- **ADD** source, value[, destination]: Adds a value.
 If the destination isn't specified, the source will be the destination (implicit destination)
-- BRANCH register1, register2, target: Compares the values of register1 and register2.
+- **BRANCH** register1, register2, target: Compares the values of register1 and register2.
 If both are equal, the execution jumps to the specified target (label or line)
-- HALT: halts the execution.
+- **HALT**: halts the execution.

 ## NOTICE:
 - Immediate values are prefixed with **#** (hash)